-Michigan currently ranks #9 states the U.S. for the most asbestos-related deaths.
-It also scores high for people still living with diseases such as mesothelioma and asbestos-related lung cancer.
+Many workers and residents in Michigan are living with asbestos diseases such as mesothelioma and lung cancer.
 Most often, residents developed these toxic diseases after working that job sites that used asbestos.
-Consulting with an experienced Michigan mesothelioma attorney can help people obtain compensation for medical expenses, pain, suffering, and more.
+If you were harmed by asbestos, consulting with an experienced Michigan mesothelioma attorney can lead to compensation for medical expenses, pain, suffering, and more.

 If you or someone you love suffers from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the top mesothelioma lawyers in Michigan, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.